balderdashy/sails-docs/reference/CommandLine.md

 info: New app created!
 ```

-This will create your app using <a href="http://omfgdogs.com> Automatic Asset Linking </a>
+This will create your app using [Automatic Asset Linking](http://omfgdogs.com).

 # sails generate